openeemeter/eemeter/README.md

 You should ensure that you are using the virtualenv py.test executable with `py.test --version`.

-Some tests are slow and are skipped by default; to run these, use the `--runslow` flag:
+Some tests are slow and are skipped by default; to run these (you should!), use the `--runslow` flag:

     $ py.test --runslow